 - Zygmunt Baranski, Professor of Dante and Italian Studies, Director of Graduate Studies, Italian and French

-- Theodore J. Cachey Jr., Professor of Italian, the Albert J. and Helen M. Ravarino Family Director of Dante and Italian Studies and Inaugural Academic Director of the Notre Dame Rome Global Gateway
+- Theodore J. Cachey Jr., Professor of Italian, and the Albert J. and Helen M. Ravarino Family Director of Dante Studies

 - Maria Sole Costanzo

 - Nicola Esposito

 - Lora L. Jury